reemamohsin4/AB-Testing/README.md

 ## Preparing data

 After reading the data from `ab_data.csv` into a Dataframe, I explore the table and address untidy, missing, and duplicated data.

+## Manual Probability

+Once my data is cleaned and prepared for analysis, I use `.mean()` to manually calculate the proportion of users in both the control and treatment group that converted.